curious-machines/gp-data-transformer/docs/tutorial.md

 The snippets above represent the full internal representation of types in the validator.
 This can get a bit wordy and tedious to type, so a number of syntactic sugars have been added.

 If a `group` has only a single item, you can replace it with its body.
 For example, the first group in `center` matches a `center` property.
-Since the two following groups have more than one item, we must surround them in a group block.
+Since the two following groups have more than one item, we leave them surrounded by group blocks.

 ```
 type Ellipse = {